World Pair Go

 Pair Go also features in the World Mind Sports Games, won in Beijing in 2008 by Fan Weijing / Hang Yizhong of China and in 2012 in Lille by Osawa / Nakasone of Japan.
 The top game records from 2012 are on the Pandanet website.

-A booklet, The Path of Pair Go, was published in 2009 tracing the history of Pair Go.
+A booklet, The Path of Pair Go, was published in 2009 tracing the history of Pair Go and following the 25th anniversary celebrations in 2014 a fully illustrated new book, The First 25 Years of Pair Go, was published charting the first quarter century of Pair Go.

 Every year the best Japanese women professional players are allocated a top male professional partner for the Professional Pair Go Championship, known for its first years as the RICOH Cup.
 The first such event was in 1994.
-Qualifying stages were played early in December, followed by a final early in the new year.
+Qualifying stages were played early in December, followed by a final early in the new year, but nowadays the event is held in February/March.

 In 2010 only the event was changed to select two pairs to take part in the new Pair Go World Cup, being launched to celebrate 20 years of Pair Go.